 Practitioners who choose to stay on the pandemic sub-register and go back to work, must comply with their profession’s Code of conduct, professional indemnity insurance requirements and work within their scope of practice.
 After 12 months, they will be removed from the sub-register.
-If they would like to continue practising after that time, they will need to apply for ongoing registration.
+Ahpra is developing a process for practitioners on the sub-register to be able to apply for ongoing registration.
 We expect for further information to be published later in the year on how to apply.

 Numbers are likely to change as practitioners opt-out.
 Individuals who have a health issue that prevents them from practising safely, are unable to practise, or cannot get professional indemnity insurance should opt out of the temporary register.

 Latest numbers of practitioners on the sub-register will be updated regularly.